Chalermdej-l/Final_Project_FredETE/other/gcpsetup/README.md

 2.Account_id in step 2

-3.Email the email without domain name registe in the google account for example register with "example@domain.com" then only use "example"
+3.Email name useed to registe in the google account with out the domain name For example register with "example@domain.com" then only use "example"

 4.Credential Json file generated in step 4 please don't forget to rename to ``` credential.json ```